octo-technology/OpenTezos/docs/smartpy/exam.md

 What can I do with the SmartPy online editor?

--[x] Write test and run your code -[x] Visualize the generated Michelson contract and storage code. -[x] View the test results as an HTML document. -[x] Access a panel of several smart contract templates.
+- [x] Write test and run your code
+- [x] Visualize the generated Michelson contract and storage code.
+- [x] View the test results as an HTML document.
+- [x] Access a panel of several smart contract templates.

 ### Question 4